 Tip 2 – do not go hard on yourself for the first 2-3 weeks.
 Your body is no longer used to exercise and you’ll probably feel exhausted at first.
 Do as many reps as you and improve your performance tomorrow, and so on.

 Tip 3 – hydrate before, during and after exercising.
-You will find it easier to fulfill your daily water necessities, like these exercises, we’ll have you thirsty in no time.
+Postpartum weight loss also depends on how hydrated you stay.
+A daily workout routine will have you thirsty in no time.

 Step 3 – Postpartum Weight Loss & The Skin